erratus/VisudocAI/README.md

 npm install
 npm start
 ```
-The dev server proxies /api to http://localhost:5000 and opens http://localhost:3000
+The dev server opens http://localhost:3000.
+The frontend calls the backend at http://localhost:5000/api.

 ## Notes
 - Supported uploads: PDF, PNG, JPG (max 16MB by default)
-- First HuggingFace call may be slow (model cold start).
-We retry automatically.
+- First LLM call may be slow depending on provider latency.
 - OCR quality depends on input quality; scanning at 300 DPI recommended.

 ## Troubleshooting